puneeth579/jsonsrv/README.md

 Service output schema | `srv?id=example&schema=o` | `{"type":"object","properties":{"error":{"type":"object","properties":{"code":{"type":"integer","required":true},"data":{"type":"any"},"meaning":{"type":"string","required":true},"message":{"type":"string","required":true}}},"value":{"type":"string"}}}`

 ## Action life-cycle
-On servlet initialization, the `jsonsrv.json` is loaded and an eager initialization of the services is performed this way: A single instance of the action is bound to the service id and its
+On servlet initialization, the service mappings (id-action class)  are loaded and an eager instantiation of the actions is performed and bound to the service id.
-`protected void doInit(String initParam)` is executed.

 Then this action instance is ready to serve all the requests to the service, so [thread-safety issues](#threading-issues) should be considered.